CitrineInformatics/citrine-python/docs/source/workflows/scores.rst

 An objective defines the goal for a scalar value associated with a particular descriptor.
 The goal can be to either maximize or minimize a value by using :class:`~citrine.informatics.objectives.ScalarMaxObjective` or :class:`~citrine.informatics.objectives.ScalarMinObjective`, respectively.
 Constraints represent a set of conditions on variables that should be satisfied.
-Constraints can used to restrict either a design space or descriptor values in design candidates.
+Constraints can be used to restrict either a design space or descriptor values in design candidates.
 There are five constraint types:

 - :class:`~citrine.informatics.constraints.scalar_range_constraint.ScalarRangeConstraint` restricts a scalar value between lower and upper bounds.